Bobbyjoness/Project-Unique/README.md

 "Project Unique" is the engine behind Love Game Maker; a tool allowing kids to easily create games using the LOVE2D framework.

 It allows for extremely simple coding of games not possible in most other engines!
-For example, drawing a simple picture (Known as a "sprite.") to the screen.
+For example, let's take the simple process of drawing a picture (Known as a "sprite.") to the screen.

-In MonoGame (A popular open-source interpretation of Microsoft's game framework, XNA.):
+In MonoGame, (A popular open-source interpretation of Microsoft's game framework, XNA.) drawing a picture named "smiley.png" to the screen goes something like this:

 ```C#
 using System;